Green Wing: Soundtrack

-The soundtrack, entitled Green Wing: Original Television Soundtrack by Trellis was released by Silva Screen on 8 October 2007.
+The soundtrack, entitled Green Wing: Original Television Soundtrack, was released by Silva Screen on 8 October 2007.
 It contains 23 tracks of the best of Jonathan Whitehead's Original Music created for the show.

-Online viewing

-It is available (both complete series) on Channel 4 on Demand and on the LoveFilm instant streaming service run by Amazon in the United Kingdom.

 Awards and nominations

 Green Wing won the first BAFTA Pioneer Audience Award in 2005.
 This is the only BAFTA award that is voted on by the general public.
 Pippa Haywood won the 2005 Rose d'Or for "Best Female Comedy Performance".
 Tamsin Greig won an award at the RTS Awards in 2005 for "Best Comedy Performance".
 Jonathan Whitehead won "Best Original Score" at the RTS Craft & Design Awards 2005.
 Greig received a BAFTA nomination for Best Comedy Performance in 2005, losing to David Walliams and Matt Lucas.

-Green Wing has also won a number of times in The Comedy.co.uk Awards, including the "Comedy of the Year" award in 2006.
+Green Wing also won a number of The Comedy.co.uk Awards, including the "Comedy of the Year" award in 2006.

 Possible spin-off

-The cast, crew and writers of Green Wing have shown no interest in creating a third series because of scheduling difficulties due to new projects being undertaken by the creators and talkbackTHAMES not having a big enough budget.
-However, creator Victoria Pile mentioned in a 2007 interview in the Radio Times that she may do a spin-off, saying, "I'm hoping to do another Channel 4 comedy imminently, possibly starring some of the same cast.
+A third series of Green Wing was not made, due to scheduling difficulties with the cast and crew undertaking new projects, and a lack of budget at production company talkbackTHAMES.
+However, creator Victoria Pile mentioned in a 2007 interview in the Radio Times that she may create a spin-off, saying, "I'm hoping to do another Channel 4 comedy imminently, possibly starring some of the same cast.
 Hopefully, it will be some kind of spin-off from Green Wing."

-In 2009, Pile and most of the writing team behind Green Wing created a sitcom pilot set in a university entitled Campus, which features similar concepts to Green Wing, including improvisation.
-The motto of the university is "with wings", a reference to the show.
+In 2009, Pile and most of the writing team behind Green Wing created a sitcom pilot set at a university, entitled Campus, which featured similar concepts to Green Wing, including improvisation.
+The motto of the university was "with wings," a reference to the show.
 The pilot was broadcast as part of Channel 4's Comedy Showcase.
 A full series began in 2011, but was cancelled after one series.

 Impact

 A cocktail called the Green Wing was served at the 2005 BAFTAs.
-It was made using vodka, cloudy apple juice, elderflower cordial and sparkling mineral water.
+It was made using vodka, cloudy apple juice, elderflower cordial, and sparkling mineral water.
 A Green Wing convention called "Wingin' It" was organised to raise money for Great Ormond Street Hospital, and took place on 13 January 2007 at the Brook Green Hotel, Hammersmith.
-There was a special appearance by Green Wing cast at the British Film Institute, on 17 January 2007; Pile, Greig, Mangan and Rhind-Tutt appeared.
+There was a special appearance by Green Wing cast at the British Film Institute, on 17 January 2007; Pile, Greig, Mangan, and Rhind-Tutt appeared.
 Some of the other writers, as well as Theobald and Heap, were in the audience.
 The event was hosted by John Lloyd.
 Green Wing appeared in an episode of the BBC documentary series Imagine, entitled A Funny Thing Happened on the Way to the Studio.
 Some of the funeral scenes from the special were shown, and the presenter of the show, Alan Yentob, appeared as one of the mourners.